 Their build quality reflects their price, with a flimsy plastic construction and padding fabric that could easily get damaged over repeated use.
 The mic is also just fair.
 Your voice sounds clear but thin, unnatural, and easily lost amid moderate and loud background noise.
 Fortunately, their battery lasts nearly 20 hours, so you can use them all day without worrying about losing power.

-If you're looking for budget-friendly over-ear headphones and want a neutral sound, then the Superlux HD 681 are the best audiophile headphones under $50 that we've tested.
+If you're looking for budget-friendly over-ear headphones and want a neutral sound, the Superlux HD 681 are the best audiophile headphones we've tested for under $50.
 They lack a mic and don't have ANC, so they're less versatile than the Anker Soundcore Life Q20 Wireless but have a much more flat, neutral sound profile.
 Their bass and mid-range responses are very neutral, so your music isn't overwhelmed by extra thump and boom, and vocals and lead instruments sound preset, detailed, and clear.

 They also have a semi-open design, which helps them create an open and natural-seeming passive soundstage.
 They're comfortable and lightweight, making them suitable for long listening sessions.
 They aren't the best choice for your commute or the office since they don't block out very much ambient noise.
 Their build quality also feels plasticky and a bit cheap.